balancer/frontend-v3/test/TESTING_CONVENTIONS.md

 - another layer that handles infrastructure code, the one that deals with network requests, file-systems, databases and so on: slow code 🐢

-> [!IMPORTANT] The domain can be tested with fast unit tests where the infrastructure (AKA I/O)
+> The domain can be tested with fast unit tests where the infrastructure (AKA I/O) boundaries are
-> boundaries are replaced by "injected" mocks.
+> replaced by "injected" mocks.

 In our context, the 2 most important types of infrastructure dependencies are: